arangodb/docs/3.10/aql/operations-collect.md

 ---
 layout: default
+description: >-
-description: The COLLECT operation can be used to group data by one or multiple grouping criteria
+  The `COLLECT` operation can group data by one or multiple grouping criteria, retrieve all distinct values, count how often values occur, and calculate statistical properties efficiently
 title: Grouping and aggregation with COLLECT in AQL
 ---
-COLLECT
+`COLLECT` operation in AQL
 =======

-The `COLLECT` operation can be used to group data by one or multiple group criteria.
-It can also be used to retrieve all distinct values, count how often values occur, and calculate statistical properties efficiently.

-The `COLLECT` statement will eliminate all local variables in the current scope.
-After `COLLECT` only the variables introduced by `COLLECT` itself are available.
+{{ page.description }}
+{:class="lead"}

+The different variants of `COLLECT` cover most needs for grouping and aggregating data.
+For aggregation using a sliding window, see the [`WINDOW` operation](operations-window.html).

 Syntax
 ------